microsoft/bonsai-batch/vnet-docs.md

 3. Click `New registration` and follow the wizard to create your application (the redirect URI can be safely left blank)
 4. Click on `Certificates & secrets` and create a new secret.
 Copy the secret value (⚠️ important to copy the value, not the key) and paste it into the user configuration file `userconfig.ini` under `[SERVICE][SECRET]`.
 5. Return to the homepage of your application, and locate the `Application (client) ID`.
 Copy the value and paste it into the user configuration file `userconfig.ini` under `[SERVICE][CLIENT_ID]`.

-## VNet requirements

-- **Region and subscription**: the VNet must be in the **same subscription and region** as the batch account you use to create the pool
-- **Subnet size**: the subnet must have enough unassigned IP addresses to accommodate the number of VMs targeted for the pool.
-This should equal the number of total nodes you request, i.e., the sum of `LOW_PRI_NODES` and `DEDICATED_NODES` in your configuration file.
-- **Allowed outbound endpoints**: make sure that you have enabled outbound access to the Bonsai service, located at `api.bons.ai:443 `

 ## Provisioning a Pool within a Virtual Network